cjerzak/causalimages-software/README.md

 # plot image: it's always a good idea
 # to check the images through extensive sanity checks
-# such as your comparing satellite image representation
+# such as comparing satellite image representations
 # against those from OpenStreetMaps or Google Earth.
 causalimages::image2( ImageSample[3,,,1] )
 ```